P-MOSS: Scheduling Main-Memory Indexes Over NUMA Servers Using Next Token Prediction: Evaluation

 \subsection{Overall Performance}

-We examine \sys{}'s performance against the competing baselines for a B$^+$-Tree across all five testbed servers.
+We examine \sys{}'s performance against the competing baselines for the B$^+$-Tree across all five testbed servers.
 The goal is to highlight the varying performance characteristics of the same scheduling strategy across different CPU vendors and NUMA architectures.
-We evaluate \sys{} on the YCSB benchmark~\cite{CooperSTRS10} with 30M initial records.
-Each record consists of a 64 bit key and a 64 bit value.
-The query workload consists of 50\% reads and 50\% writes, and follows a Zipfian distribution with the Zipfian constant set to 0.99.
+We evaluate \sys{} on the YCSB benchmark~\cite{CooperSTRS10} with 1000M records.
+Each record has a 64-bit key and a 64-bit value.
+The query workload has 50\% reads and 50\% writes, and follows a Zipfian distribution with the Zipfian constant set to 0.99.

 We start by showing \sys{}'s performance against the OS baselines (OS:D, OS:I) and NUMA-aware scheduling strategies (SE:N, SN:N) in Figure~\ref{fig:ycsba_linux}.
-Note that both SE:N and SN:N only place index data in a NUMA-aware manner. \sys{} outperforms all these approaches across all five servers.
-On average, the learned schedule of \sys{} achieves a speedup of $4.2\times$ over the best performing baseline.
-Among the baselines, there is no single scheduling strategy that dominates others across servers.
-For example, the interleaved strategy of OS (OS:I) performs the best for the AMD EPYC Milan (4NPS) and Intel Sandy Bridge server.
-The Shared Everything NUMA (SE:N) performs best for Intel Skylake X, while the default OS strategy performs best for AMD EPYC Milan (1NPS).
-For AMD servers, \sys{}'s performance gain over the OS baselines can be attributed to a reduced number of data cache fills from a remote socket's cache and memory. \sys{} also reduces the number of data cache fills from an external (off-chip) cache that is on the same socket.
+Note that both SE:N and SN:N only place index data in a NUMA-aware manner. \sys{} outperforms all approaches across all five servers.
+On average, \sys{'s} learned schedule has a speedup of $1.92\times, 1.90\times, 1.91\times, 3.66\times$ over the OS:D, OS:I, SE:N, SN:N strategies, respectively, across all five servers.
+Among the baselines, there is no single scheduling strategy that is dominant across servers, e.g., the interleaved strategy of OS (OS:I) performs best for the AMD Milan (1NPS) and Intel Sandy Bridge server.
+However, the default OS strategy performs best for AMD Milan (4NPS) and the Intel Skylake X Server.
+For AMD servers, \sys{}'s performance gain over the OS baselines can be attributed to a reduced number of data cache fills from a remote socket's cache and memory.
+Also, \sys{} reduces the number of data cache fills from external (off-chip) cache that is on the same socket.
 For the Intel servers, \sys{} reduces the number of remote memory accesses, significantly minimizing the latency of cache and memory stalls.
 Aside from the remote cache and memory accesses, \sys{}'s learned schedule also improves the DTLB cache behavior of the B$^+$-Tree and reduces the number of executed instructions.